Consider the Siesta...

 I never found a sign posted in any city that said when it was officially siesta time.
 Siestas are a a time-honored collective agreement.
 Our culture is not going to turn itself into a siesta culture any time soon; but we are free to create our own micro-cultures, even if it is with ourselves.
 Make your own agreement and find what is the right amount of time that works for you.
 Keep it free and simple.
 Just as our cells need empty space to be alive and well, so we feel a greater quality of life when we have spaces around our activities in which we can digest and reflect on them.

 My personal experience has been that 2-hours is just right.
 I might walk the dogs or water the plants.
 I might call my mom.
 I might meet up with a friend.
-I might lay on the couch (on my right side, of course, to encourage better digestion) and let one side of a record play while I take a quick nap or maybe “just rest my eyes.”
-And I feel very grateful for this time.
+I might lay on the couch (on my left side, of course, to encourage better digestion) and let one side of a record play while I “just rest my eyes.”
+I feel very grateful for this time.
 But I also think of my grandmother who was a very hard-working woman.
-A commuter, she often took her lunch in her work room and looked out the windows as she savored her meal.
-Then she would walk to the back room where there was a couch and kick off her shoes and elevate her feet on a stool.
-And she would rest her eyes.
-It may have been only an hour.
+A commuter, she always took her lunch in her work room and looked out the windows as she savored her meal.
+Then she would walk to a back room where there was a couch and kick off her shoes, elevate her feet on a stool, and rest her eyes.
+It may have been only an hour break.
 Maybe less.
 But there were no phones, no media.
-Just good old-fashioned time-out.
+Just a good, old-fashioned time-out.